Legacy Video Files

 The 2023 Council agreed with the Endangered classification and noted an increase in effort to preserve, recognizing that while the need for major efforts to prevent or reduce losses continues, it is now much more likely that loss of material has already occurred, and will continue to do so, by the time tools or techniques develop.

-The 2023 Council also recommended adjusting this and other social media entries in light of how web-based and cloud-based business products and services have developed in recent years.
+The 2023 Council recommended adjusting this and other social media entries in light of how web-based and cloud-based business products and services had developed in recent years.
 This restructuring and revision included:

 • Narrowing the scope.
 The scope of the entry has been narrowed to draw attention to the challenges of preserving images and videos disseminated through social media platforms specifically (e.g., sharing-driven and social networking platforms such as YouTube, Instagram and TikTok).
 These challenges primarily relate to harvesting and managing the images, video recordings and data generated by users' interactions on web-based networking platforms.